City of Leeds: Demography

 At the 2001 UK census, the district had a total population of 715,402.
 Of the 301,614 households in Leeds, 33.3% were married couples living together, 31.6% were one-person households, 9.0% were co-habiting couples and 9.8% were lone parents, following a similar trend to the rest of England.
 The population density was 1967 /km2 and for every 100 females, there were 93.5 males.
 Of those aged 16–74, 30.9% had no academic qualifications, higher than the 28.9% in all of England.
 Of the residents, 6.6% were born outside the United Kingdom, lower than the England average of 9.2%.

+At the 2021 Census the population of Leeds had grown substantially to 812,000 with population growth compared with 2011 at 8%, 1.4 points faster then compared with the rest of England.

 The majority of people in Leeds identify themselves as Christian.
 The proportion of Muslims is around National average.
 Leeds has the third-largest Jewish community in the United Kingdom, after those of London and Manchester.
 The areas of Alwoodley and Moortown contain sizeable Jewish populations.
 16.8% of Leeds residents in the 2001 census declared themselves as having "no religion", which is broadly in line with the figure for the whole of the UK (also 8.1% "religion not stated").

 The crime rate in Leeds is well above the national average, like many other cities in England.
 In July 2006, the think tank Reform calculated rates of crime for different offences and has related this to populations of major urban areas (defined as towns over 100,000 population).
 Leeds was 11th in this rating (excluding London boroughs, 23rd including London boroughs).